 We’ve tracked down great Derby tips from seasoned attendees and added important updates this year, because we want YOU to have all the tools you need before hitting the track.
 Want to know where to go for the after party?
-Check out our online calendar and get ready to Derby up folks!
+Check out our top picks this week and get ready to Derby up!

 1. Wear comfortable shoes.
 If you purchase new shoes for the track, make sure to break them in before the big day.
 Wear them around the house, in your underwear if you like, we won’t judge (WINK).
 Insoles are a great addition.
 If you are wearing heels, stuff a pair of flip flops or flats in your purse.
 We promise, you’ll thank us later.

 2. Bring cash.
 As they say, cash is king and also helps keep you accountable.
 Determine your budget for the day and bring only that amount in cash.
 Also bring a credit card in case of emergencies, and no that 10th Mint Julep is not an emergency.
 Stick to your budget when eating, drinking, and betting.

 3. Eat before you head to the track.
 The track doesn’t have great options for food, so grab brunch at one of our many fine local establishments ahead of time.
 Here’s a few of our favs: Silver Dollar, Toast on Market, Harvest, Con Huevos, Gralehaus, North End Cafe.
 If you plan to drink, eat a meal with some sustenance and drink plenty of water.

 4. Plan your Driving Route and Parking.
 There are many different ways to get down to the track and many different parking options.
 The Kentucky Derby website provides general directions.
 Below is a map (courtesy of Churchill Downs) of the parking locations around the track.
 If you park outside of the designated parking areas, be prepared to walk (another reminder to wear comfortable shoes).